deltachat/eppdperf/README.md

 - Do servers support CONDSTORE for synchronizing read state between multi-clients
 - Do servers support IDLE for push notifications/instant messaging
 - How many recipients does a provider allow
+- Does a server add authentication results to the headers

 ## Qualitative Provider Comparisons